emacs-rustic/rustic/README.md

 - `rustic-cargo-auto-add-missing-dependencies` automatically add missing dependencies to Cargo.toml by checking new diagnostics for 'unresolved import' errors
 - `rustic-cargo-use-last-stored-arguments` always use stored arguments that were provided with `C-u`(instead of requiring to run rustic "rerun" commands)
+- `rustic-cargo-populate-package-name` for auto populating the correct package name when used with universal argument.
+This comes in handy when you are working with multiple projects.
+Not enabled by default, but recommened to enable it.

 ### Edit